Law Offices of Chris M. Ingram

 EB1B Requirements

-EB1b Green Card - Professors
+EB1B Green Card Professors and

-EB1B Green Cards
+Video Transcript – EB1B Green Cards

 Welcome to our video presentation on EB1B Green Cards for Outstanding Professors and Researchers, and we’re delighted that you found us.
-The EB1b green card is available to outstanding Professors and Researchers, and typically these applicants will be working at the very top of their profession at a university or in some public or private prestigious research facility.
+The EB1B Green Card is available to outstanding Professors and Researchers, and typically these applicants will be working at the very top of their profession at a university or in some public or private prestigious research facility.
 Most universities have a hierarchical structure and at the top of that pyramid are the Tenured Professors and Associate Tenured Professors.
 Therefore, in order to qualify for this EB 1b green card, a university that is offering you a tenured position or placing you on tenure track towards a tenured position must sponsor you.
 A tenured position or tenured track position is by definition a permanent position.

 The doctrine of tenure was formulated to enable esteemed professors and associate professors the freedom to do their job without fear or favor.
 In the legal profession for example, judges have tenure so they are able to make judicial decisions without fear of losing their job.
 In a university setting, tenured positions were created so that their scholars were free to explore their various theses, and hold unconventional opinions without fear of having to tow a university or political line, or an established school of academic thought.